apache/doris/docs/en/docs/ecosystem/flink-doris-connector.md

 - **--excluding-tables** Tables that do not need to be synchronized, the usage is the same as above.
 - **--mysql-conf** MySQL CDCSource configuration, eg --mysql-conf hostname=127.0.0.1 , you can see all configuration MySQL-CDC in [here](https://ververica.github.io/flink-cdc-connectors/master/content/connectors/mysql-cdc.html), where hostname/username/password/database-name is required.
 - **--oracle-conf** Oracle CDCSource configuration, for example --oracle-conf hostname=127.0.0.1, you can view all configurations of Oracle-CDC in [here](https://ververica.github.io/flink-cdc-connectors/master/content/connectors/oracle-cdc.html), where hostname/username/password/database-name/schema-name is required.
+- **--postgres-conf** Postgres CDCSource configuration，for example --postgres-conf hostname=127.0.0.1 ，you can see all configuration of Postgres-CDC in [here](https://ververica.github.io/flink-cdc-connectors/master/content/connectors/postgres-cdc.html)，where hostname/username/password/database-name/schema-name/slot.name  is required.
+- **--sqlserver-conf** SQLServer CDCSource configuration，for example --sqlserver-conf hostname=127.0.0.1 ，you can see all configuration of SQLServer-CDC in [here](https://ververica.github.io/flink-cdc-connectors/master/content/connectors/sqlserver-cdc.html)，where hostname/username/password/database-name/schema-name is required.
 - **--sink-conf** All configurations of Doris Sink, you can view the complete configuration items in [here](https://doris.apache.org/zh-CN/docs/dev/ecosystem/flink-doris-connector/#%E9%80%9A%E7%94%A8%E9%85%8D%E7%BD%AE%E9%A1%B9).
 - **--table-conf** The configuration item of the Doris table, that is, the content contained in properties.
 For example --table-conf replication_num=1
 - **--ignore-default-value** Turn off the default for synchronizing mysql table structures.
 It is suitable for synchronizing mysql data to doris, the field has a default value, but the actual inserted data is null. refer to[#152](https://github.com/apache/doris-flink-connector/pull/152)